Press & Media: Public Awareness

 When youth are faced with an intimate image or video being spread online, it can feel like they’re all alone.
 With this campaign, Cybertip.ca reminded teens and young adults the tipline is here to help with regaining control and removal of the content.

 Over the past year, Cybertip.ca saw an 106% rise in reports to the tipline surrounding online child exploitation, mainly due to the pandemic.
 This campaign not only drew the public’s attention to this alarming increase, but also urged them to report concerning images or videos of minors to Cybertip.ca.

 Online Safety Starts with Conversations

 This collaborative campaign with Tracia’s Trust urged families to talk with their tweens and teens about the risks of online activities such as live streaming, online gaming, and live chatting.

 Some Voices are Hard to Hear, But Should Be Heard

-This campaign literally puts survivor’s voices front and centre, using their direct quotes and audio statements to generate public awareness about this global issue, along with highlighting the support the Canadian Centre offers.
+This campaign literally puts survivor’s voices front and centre, using their direct quotes and audio statements to generate public awareness about this global issue, along with highlighting the support C3P offers.

 What if it was Your Child’s Photo?

 Rather than targeting teens, this campaign focused on parents, and how they can talk to teens about the harm of sexting, both for themselves and the person in the image/video they’re sharing.